 Brian is head of strategic engagement at the Irish Human Rights and Equality Commission.
 He has extensive experience in strategic communications, advocacy and public affairs.
 Brian previously worked for the European Parliament in Brussels, the UK Labour Party and the Irish Wind Energy Association.
 A passionate advocate of disability rights, he led on the development of the commission’s public awareness campaign: “Because we’re all human.
 Means we’re all equal.”

 Daragh is a medical doctor who specialises in ophthalmology and public health.
 He founded his own eye charity in 2002 and previously worked as a board member for international eye charity Right to Sight.
 He is currently working as a public health consultant for UK councils.

 Chris joined Sightsavers’ Ireland board in 2017, having served on the global audit committee since 2012 and as a trustee of the Global Council since 2013.
 Chris retired as a partner of Accenture.
 He chairs a family charitable trust, is on the board of Afghanaid and is on Sightsavers’ governance and remuneration committees, and is a member of the Programme Expert Group (advisory).

 Tony joined the Sightsavers board of directors in 2019.
 He is a chartered accountant and director of finance at The Wheel, the national representative body for community, voluntary and charitable organisations in Ireland.
-Tony was previously head of fundraising at Fighting Blindness, and has been involved in a number of other roles at other charities and non-profit organisations.
-Tony has lived with a visual impairment since his 20s and hopes his personal experience will help Sightsavers to continue its work for similar people around the world whose sight loss poses great challenges but great opportunities.
+Tony was previously head of fundraising at Fighting Blindness, and has been involved in a number of other charities and non-profits.
+He has had a visual impairment since his 20s and hopes his experience will help Sightsavers to continue its work for people around the world whose sight loss poses great challenges.